Offshore Business

 Leveraging its experience accumulated in the field of energy transport by tankers and LNG carriers, MOL is pursuing new opportunities in fields where it anticipates future growth.
 Floating Production, Storage and Offloading (FPSO) systems, which utilize vessels for production and storage of crude oil by keeping them in a specific location, rather than using them for transport, exemplify MOL's offshore business.

 MOL entered the FPSO business in 2010, and is currently participating in nine projects off Brazil, one off Ghana, and one in Mexico.
 In 2016, the company went into the subsea support vessel business, supporting the installation, maintenance, repair, and removal of equipment for subsea oil and gas fields.
-In 2019, it entered the cargo transfer vessel (CTV) business to enable direct transshipment of crude oil from FPSOs to crude oil tankers, respectively, and in 2023, it acquired a 14.86% stake in MODEC, Inc., through a third-party allocation of new shares by its partner in the FPSO business.
+In 2019, it entered the cargo transfer vessel (CTV) business to enable direct transshipment of crude oil from FPSOs to crude oil tankers.
+In 2023, it acquired a 14.86% stake in MODEC, Inc., through a third-party allocation of new shares by its partner in the FPSO business.
+Subsequently, following an additional acquisition in 2024, MOL currently holds a 15% equity stake in MODEC, Inc.

 Subsea Support Vessel SKANDI SANTOS